 Structure

-Pupillage at 12KBW is divided into two 6 months periods: first six and second six.
+Pupillage at 12KBW is divided into two 6 months periods: first (non-practicing) six and second (practicing) six.
 During their first six, pupils will focus on doing written work for their supervisors and other members of chambers.
-In their second six they will start appearing in court and taking on their own cases.
+In their second six they will start appearing in court and taking on their own cases whilst continuing to do written work.

 In their second six pupils learn to cope with handling a busy practice from the start and are able to gain a high level of advocacy experience.
+Pupils can expect to be in court three times a week on average, appearing in small claims hearings.
 Third-seat supervisors, as well as junior members of chambers, are on hand to assist pupils as they navigate their first cases.

 Wellbeing